Andromedov/Mixer/README.md

 ## 👾 Shoutouts

-Original developer is not very active, but shoutout to [somewhatcity](https://github.com/hnwh224/Mixer) for an amazing plugin.
+Original developer is not very active, but shoutout to [somewhatcity](https://github.com/hnwh224/Mixer) for an amazing plugin.<br>

+Many thanks to [AntiDot](https://www.twitch.tv/anti_dot) for the increadible logo for this project.